 Web site by the AFL-CIO permits searches to find CEO compensation in publicly traded companies.
 Can search by industry sector.
 Select Health Care.
 Transparency of CEO pay.
 Easy to use

-The American College of Healthcare Executives’ annual tracking of CEO turnover at hospitals shows annual turnover has been steady at 18% for four years, 2014 to 2017.
+The American College of Healthcare Executives’ annual tracking of CEO turnover at hospitals shows annual turnover has been steady at 18% for five years, 2014 to 2018.
 CEO turnover hit 20% in 2013, and has been above 15% since 2009.
 ACHE has been tracking and researching these trends for over 35 years.
-Published 2018
+Published 2019

 ACHE annual survey asked CEOs to identify their top three issues.
 The overwhelming number one choice continues to be financial challenges with top concern about increasing costs of staff and supplies, and adequacy of Medicaid reimbursement.
 Two items tied for Second choice: Government mandates such as CMS regulations and legislative uncertainty; and Patient Safety and Quality.
 Personnel shortages and Behavioral Health issues came in 4th and 5th respectively.
 Population health management dropped to #10.
 Response rate 25%, by the American College of Healthcare Executives.
 Released January 2019